 In One & More, students compare singular and plural forms of words.
-They are shown the singular form of the word and prompted to type words that describe the image.
-Once typed, the plural form of the word appears.
-Then the words that describe the plural form appear.
-Students type the plural form to complete the activity.
-This helps students build fluency with typing groups of words and supports their understanding of the singular and plural forms of words.
+They are shown a singular word and prompted to type words that describe the image.
+Then, students type the plural form to complete the activity.
+This helps students build fluency with typing groups of words and supports their understanding of singular and plural forms of words.

-In Syllable Pop-Up, a cartoon mole holds up a syllable for the student to type.
+In Syllable Pop-Up, a cartoon mole holds up a

+syllable for the student to type.
 The student types the syllables that may require one or both hands.
 The syllables make up a word for the student to type.
 Once correctly typed, they are asked to type a definition or fun facts to build vocabulary.